Gordon Burns: Career

+In September 1976 he presented an edition of Granada's Friday night football preview programme Kick Off, in which he was covering for the regular presenter Gerald Sinstadt.

-Burns' national profile began with his association of ITV's game show The Krypton Factor which he presented for eighteen years from 1977 to 1995.
-He was the presenter of Password for Ulster, one of their few programmes shown throughout the ITV network, and also hosted a segment in several series of LWT's Surprise Surprise.
-During the 1980s, Burns also continued reporting from the political party conferences for the ITV network and presenting the Channel 4 current affairs series Irish Angle.
-In the early 90s, he also presented two parlour game shows for the BBC – A Word in Your Ear and Relatively Speaking.
-He has also appeared as a guest on Noel's House Party, and on Shooting Stars as a member of Ulrika Jonsson's team.
+Burns's national profile began with his association of ITV's game show The Krypton Factor which he presented for eighteen years from 1977 to 1995.
+He was the presenter of Password for Ulster Television, one of that company's few programmes to be shown throughout the ITV network and also hosted a Searchline segment in several series of LWT's Surprise Surprise.
+During the 1980s Burns also reported from the political party conferences for the ITV network, and presented the Channel 4 current affairs series Irish Angle.
+In the early 1990s he presented two parlour game shows for the BBC: A Word in Your Ear and Relatively Speaking.
+He has also appeared as a guest on Noel's House Party.

 From 1997 to 2011, Burns presented North West Tonight, alongside its shorter lunchtime version, North West Today.
 In 2007, Ranvir Singh joined as co-anchor of the previously single-headed main evening programme.
-Burns announced in April 2011 that he would be retiring from the role but would move on to present a Sunday morning show on BBC Radio Manchester and BBC Radio Lancashire in September 2011 with his last TV bulletin broadcast on 30 September.
+Burns announced in April 2011 that he would be retiring from the role but would move on to present a Sunday morning show on BBC Radio Manchester and BBC Radio Lancashire in September 2011, with his last TV bulletin broadcast on 30 September.

 He was the voice of "The Chain" feature and other features on the Radcliffe & Maconie show on BBC Radio 6 Music.
 He appears as a guest on the show when The Chain reaches a significant milestone, for example, for the 5,000th (musically based) item on 3 March 2015 which was the single "Dancing Queen" by ABBA.

-In 2013, Burns retired properly after stepping down from his radio show.
+In 2013, Burns retired after stepping down from his radio show.

 Personal life

-Burns is the second cousin of British singer/songwriter Ed Sheeran.
-Burns is married and has two adult children.
+Burns is married to Sheelagh and has a daughter and a stepson from his wife's first marriage.
+He lives in Hale, Greater Manchester.
+He is the second cousin of English singer/songwriter Ed Sheeran.